 Workbox by Brodies

-Template policies and guidance on amending policy terms can be accessed via Workbox at the pages on Policies and Employee Handbooks and Changing Terms and Conditions.
+Template HR policies and guidance on amending policy and contractual terms can be accessed via our online HR site, Workbox by Brodies, at the pages on Policies and Employee Handbooks and Changing Terms and Conditions.
+To arrange a short online demo, click the button below or get in touch.

 Workbox provides quick access to comprehensive online HR guidance and over 200 templates, written by Brodies employment lawyers, to help you manage your people with confidence.